 TAs may use copy machines to copy instructional materials only for courses that they teach.
 You may not use these machines to copy materials for courses in which you are enrolled.
 Take instructional materials to the Copy Centers rather than having students pick them up at the main office.
 The departmental copy machine does not require an access code number.
-You can also print to the copier or use the copy machine to scan items.
+You can also print use the copy machine to scan items.
 Other resources for printing are available on campus.
 Please visit this website for information:

 VIDEOS AND VIDEO VIEWING

 The Department owns a PAL-compatible VCR and TV which is kept in Raitt 314.
 A collection of tapes are available in the main office.
 Most videos are organized by country and can be checked out and returned to the main office.
 The video collection room is locked at 4:00 p.m. and on weekends.
 If you need to view a video after hours or on the weekend, please check out the videos in advance.
 Videos are to be used only by Scandinavian Studies faculty and graduate students.
 In certain cases, arrangements can be made for other students to watch videos in the department during office hours.